alburycatalina/Coding-Nature/3_Packages.md

 # Packages

 ### What are they?
 A packages is an add-on bundle of functions that you can add to your working environment.
-Many have different specialized functions: making figures, stats, working with websites, etc. Today we’ll be working with a pretty common one for R: ```dplyr```.
+Many have different specialized functions.
+For example, there are packages for making figures, doing statistical analyses, working with websites, and much more!
+Today we’ll be working with a pretty common one for R: ```dplyr```.

 ```dplyr``` is a package that includes some really useful data manipulation tools.
 Let's install it and try it out.